- Does Swarthmore offer housing over the summer? How does that work?

 NEBO (non-employment based opportunity) are funded by the College that primarily benefits the student, is student-led and has no benefit to the College.
 To see if you qualify for a NEBO-eligible opportunity, please refer to Swarthmore's Policy on Experiential Learning Opportunities or the International Student Center

-- How many grants can I apply for?
+- How many opportunities can I apply for?
 Does applying to multiple ones affect my chances of being awarded?

 You are highly encouraged to apply for as many opportunities as possible to increase your chances.
 We want you to have choices!
-However, in a given summer, the stipend limit is $5200 per student for ten weeks of a full-time experience.
-Note: If you are offered more than one opportunity, you will need to decide which award to accept and cede all other awards.
+However, in a given summer, the stipend limit is $6000 per student for up to ten weeks of a full-time experience.
+If you are offered more than one opportunity, you will need to decide which award to accept and cede all other awards.